awsdocs/aws-security-hub-user-guide/doc_source/securityhub-pci-controls.md

 The steps to remediate this issue include setting up an Amazon SNS topic, a metric filter, and an alarm for the metric filter\.

-These are the same steps to remediate findings for [3\.3 – Ensure a log metric filter and alarm exist for usage of "root" account ](securityhub-cis-controls.md#securityhub-cis-controls-3.3)\.
+These are the same steps to remediate findings for [3\.3 – Ensure a log metric filter and alarm exist for usage of root user ](securityhub-cis-controls.md#securityhub-cis-controls-3.3)\.

 **To create an Amazon SNS topic**